karmatys8/Algorithms-and-Data-Structure/README.md

 ## Description

 The most interesting codes from Algorithms and Data Structures lessons at AGH IT 2 semester.<br>
 All of them are written by me, however some of them are inspired by others ideas/algorithms.
 Some of them include descriptions of algorithms but if so they are in Polish.
-Hopefully someone can benefit from them.
+Hopefully someone can benefit from them.<br>
+Tasks descriptions were added later and hence may be incomplete/incorrect.

 ## Study time line